announcement

 Symptoms

-Because the STXBP1 gene is important in brain cell function, many people who have STXBP1-related syndrome have:
+Because the STXBP1 gene is important for brain activity, many people who have STXBP1-related syndrome have:

 • Seizures